 Next, let’s visit the 2nd search result, Wipo.int, and then return to Google (it works both within the same tab and when you open it in a new tab and close it).

 When we return, an additional section drops down from that result.
-The keywords that people also search for are related to the Wipro.int website and not to the original search string we typed.
+The keywords that people also search for are related to the Wipro.int website and not to the original search phrase we typed.